 The flexibility offered by remote work provides many benefits, but it also has its fair share of challenges for workers—especially when it comes to maintaining a high level of health.
 While it’s true that workers may not be at a high risk for communicable diseases that spread in a communal office environment, they still need to pay careful attention to managing key areas of their health.

+Here at United Medical Education we focus on helping people stay healthy to avoid cardiovascular emergencies.
 Working from home provides an excellent opportunity to take greater control of your physical health, but only if you make a conscious effort.
 Most remote work is done in an extremely sedentary environment.
 Many workers spend the vast majority of their time seated at a desk, typing away at the computer and dealing with the occasional phone call.

 Several studies have indicated the more hours you spend sitting in front of the screen, the greater risk you have of heart disease and a variety of other health problems.
 Remote workers need to remember they have total control over their work environment, which makes it significantly easier to offset these issues.